kw572/RoboA/README.md

 This repository contains the code and analysis for our study on:

-📄 "Pluripotent Stem Cell Plasticity is Fine-Tuned by a Slit-Independent Robo Pathway in a Regenerative Animal "
+📄 **Pluripotent Stem Cell Plasticity is Fine-Tuned by a Slit-Independent Robo Pathway in a Regenerative Animal**
 🧬 Kuang-Tse Wang, Yu-Chia Chen, Fu-Yu Tsai, Catherine P Judy, Carolyn E Adler

 ---